cyberark/conjur/CONTRIBUTING.md

 7. Close the issue

 Our [Waffle.io][waffle] is synchronized with GitHub and helps you navigate this workflow more easily.

-## Contribution Agreement

-Thanks for your interest in Conjur.
-Before contributing, please take a moment to read and sign our <a href="https://www.conjur.org/documents/CyberArk_Open_Source_Contributor_Agreement.pdf" download="conjur_contributor_agreement">Contributor Agreement</a>.
-This provides patent protection for all Conjur users and allows CyberArk to enforce its license terms.
-Please email a signed copy to <a href="oss@cyberark.com">oss@cyberark.com</a>.

 ## Style guide